brazilian-utils/brutils-python/CONTRIBUTING_EN.md

 Ensure you have a [GitHub account][github-join] and you are logged in.

-If you don't have an account,
-follow the steps on [how to create a personal GitHub account][github-essentials-create-account].

 ### 2. Find an Issue to Work With

 Visit the [brutils issues page][brutils-issues] and find an issue that interests you and hasn't been assigned yet.